Technoplatz/bi/README.md

 ### Step 1

-#### Setting a Docker Platform
+#### Setting up a Docker Platform

-Docker is an open platform for developing, shipping, and running applications.
+Technoplatz BI runs on the Docker which is an open platform for developing, shipping, and running applications.
 You can install it on your computer for free or buy a managed service from any of the leading providers.
-The links below will help you about how to establish a Docker environment on the cloud and on-premises;
+The links below will help you about how to establish a Docker environment;

 - [Microsoft Azure](https://azure.microsoft.com/en-us/services/kubernetes-service/docker/), [Google Cloud](https://cloud.google.com/marketplace/docs/container-images), [AWS](https://aws.amazon.com/marketplace/pp/prodview-2jrv4ti3v2r3e?sr=0-1&ref_=beagle&applicationId=AWSMPContessa), [DigitalOcean](https://marketplace.digitalocean.com/apps/docker), [IBM Cloud](https://www.ibm.com/de-de/cloud/learn/docker)
 - [Windows](https://docs.docker.com/desktop/install/windows-install), [Linux](https://docs.docker.com/desktop/install/linux-install), [Mac OS](https://docs.docker.com/desktop/install/mac-install)

-#### The first touch
-After the installation is complete, perform the recent updates and reboot.
-If you need an administrator right, add `sudo` to the beginning of the commands;
+After the installation is complete, perform the recent updates and reboot the platform.
+If you need administrator rights, add `sudo` to the beginning of the commands;

 ```bash
 apt update && apt upgrade -y